Salvatore Ganacci: Career

 Ganacci began studying at Musikmakarna in 2010, in Örnsköldsvik, Sweden.
 He went on to work as a producer.
-In 2013, Ganacci, together with Sanjin, released his first song, called "Zlatan", inspired by Swedish footballer Zlatan Ibrahimović.
+In 2013, Ganacci, together with Sanjin, released his first song, "Zlatan", inspired by Swedish footballer Zlatan Ibrahimović.
 In the song itself, he used another alias, called "Youthman".
-In the following year, Ganacci released his collaboration with Sanjin, and Jillionaire of Major Lazer called "Fresh".
+In the following year, Ganacci released "Fresh", his collaboration with Sanjin and Jillionaire of Major Lazer.
 In 2015, Ganacci signed a record deal with Sebastian Ingrosso's Refune Music label.
-He also released a track featuring vocals from Trinidad James entitled "Money in my mattress".
+He also released a track featuring vocals from Trinidad James entitled "Money In My Mattress".
 MTV News said the accompanying video "will be the weirdest thing you watch all day".
 In 2018, he released the track "Jook It" with Tujamo.

-Ganacci's song "Horse" was released on audio and video in 2019, by Owsla, a label co-owned by Skrillex.
-It later garnered recognition at the Berlin Music Video Awards and the Grammis.
+Ganacci's song "Horse" was released on audio and video in 2019 by Owsla, a label co-owned by Skrillex.
+It garnered recognition at the Berlin Music Video Awards and the Grammis.
 The music video for "Horse" was the overall winner of the Berlin Music Video Awards in 2020, also winning the award for the "Best Concept" category.

 The video begins with a group of people in the forest torturing animals, before Ganacci is alerted by an eagle and arrives driving a shoe.
 He then subjects the torturers to the very punishments they were inflicting on the animals.
 Billboard commented "it's kind of funny, but mostly it's just bizarre".
 As of September 2024, the video on OWSLA's official YouTube channel had over 58 million views.
-Ganacci worked with director Vedran Rupic and said about the clip "My message is always about love, but I really love to experiment with what love can be."
-PopMatters listed "Horse" and also Party Favor's "Wasabi" which featured Ganacci in its best dance tracks for 2019.
+Ganacci worked with director Vedran Rupić and said about the clip "My message is always about love, but I really love to experiment with what love can be".
+PopMatters listed "Horse" and also Party Favor's "Wasabi", which featured Ganacci, in its best dance tracks for 2019.

-Ganacci's next authored release was the "Boycycle" EP, which also came with a video.
-The new song had vocals from Sébastien Tellier and the video told the story of a being who is half-man, half-motorcycle.
-Ganacci collaborated again with Rupic to make the video for "Step-Grandma" in 2021.
+Ganacci's next release was the "Boycycle" EP, which also came with a video.
+The song had vocals from Sébastien Tellier and the video told the story of a being who is half man, half motorcycle.
+Ganacci collaborated again with Rupić to make the video for "Step-Grandma" in 2021.
 He later received Best Performance in a Video at the UK Music Video Awards.

-In 2018, Ganacci performed at Tomorrowland Festival in Belgium and received attention due to his dancing and comedic antics.
+In 2018, Ganacci performed at Tomorrowland Festival in Belgium and received attention for his dancing and comedic antics.
 Billboard, Mixmag and NME gave his performance positive reviews, and clips of it went viral on the internet.
 He returned to the main stage of Tomorrowland the following year, beginning his set by standing in the crowd booing his own performance.
 He also played at Electric Daisy Carnival at the Las Vegas Motor Speedway.

-Ganacci occasionally posts comedic shorts in his YouTube channel; much like his music videos, these sketches tend to explore the humor in absurdist and surreal situations they depict.
+Ganacci occasionally posts comedic shorts on his YouTube channel; much like his music videos, these skits tend to explore the humor in absurdist and surreal situations they depict.

-On 3 April 2025, Ganacci was announced as a playable character in the fighting game Fatal Fury: City of the Wolves.
+In 2025, Ganacci was announced as a playable character in the fighting game Fatal Fury: City of the Wolves.